adamsoliev/bearblog/intro-sql/blogpost.md

 <!-- /////////////////// -->
 ### <a id="null-pitfalls" href="#table-of-contents">NULL PITFALLS</a>

-null is the absence of a value;
+`NULL` introduces three-valued logic to SQL – it is similar to boolean logic except you add `NULL` to it and assume that anything mixing with `NULL` is `NULL`, even if that is `NULL`.
+That’s why we have other SQL operators to work with data that might be `NULL`: they are `IS DISTINCT FROM`/`IS NOT DISTINCT FROM` and `IS NULL`/`IS NOT NULL`.
+(Do these operators pretend that `NULL` is the same thing as `NULL`?)

-When working with null, you should remember:
+This boils down to the following simple rules: when working with `NULL`, you should remember:
 * An expression can be null, but it can never equal null.
+To test whether an expression is null, you need to use the is null operator
 * Two nulls are never equal to each other.

-To test whether an expression is null, you need to use the is null operator To test whether value is in range, you need to test that column to null as well In aggregate functions like `COUNT`, using `*` means null is also counted
+* To test whether value is in range, you need to test that column to null as well
+* In aggregate functions like `COUNT`, using `*` means null is also counted

+In order to avoid `NULL` in column values, you use `NOT NULL` constraint, even if you have a default value specified, in `CREATE TABLE`.

 ---